 Take night buses and trains for long-distance travel, which will save on a night’s accommodation.

-Thailand Travel on the islands can get expensive.
-Always try to negotiate sawng taew prices and check maps to see how far the beach really is.
-On Koh Samet, the beach is only a 15 minute walk from the pier, while a sawng taew can cost 60 baht.
+Travel around the islands can get expensive.
+Always try to negotiate songthaew (covered pickup trucks) prices and check maps to see how far the beach really is.
+On Koh Samet, the beach is only a 15-minute walk from the pier, while a songthaew can cost 60 baht.

 For example, at Khao Yai National Park, there are park tours available for around 1,000 baht a person.
-But it’s also possible to rent a car and driver at approximately 1,000 a day and split the cost with other travelers.
+But it’s also possible to rent a car and driver at approximately 1,000 baht per day and split the cost with other travelers.

-By far the biggest money waste is alcohol and partying.
+By far, the biggest money waste is partying.
 Paying 100 baht for a beer at a bar may seem cheap compared to home.
 But after spending 40 baht on dinner and 150 baht on a shared room, a few beers can relatively become very expensive.

-To travel Thailand cheap, buy drinks from 7-11 at a third of the cost.
+To travel Thailand cheap, buy drinks from 7-Eleven at a third of the cost.
 Or share a cheap bottle, such as whiskey, with friends at the bar.
-Many places in Bangkok have happy hours or other discounts, check event websites and free publications, such as BK Magazine, for more information.
+Many places in Bangkok have happy hours or other discounts.
+Check event websites and free publications, such as BK Magazine, for more information.